Introduction to Removing Mouse Trap Glue

 What should I do if mouse trap glue gets on my pet’s fur?

-If mouse trap glue gets on your pet’s fur, do not try to pull it off, as this can cause pain and damage their skin.
-Instead, use vegetable oil or mineral oil to saturate the affected area, allowing the glue to soften.
-You can then gently comb out the glue.
-Afterward, wash your pet with pet-safe shampoo to remove any oily residue.
+If mouse trap glue gets on your pet’s fur, avoid pulling it off, as this could hurt them.
+Instead, apply vegetable oil or mineral oil to soften the glue, then gently comb through the fur to remove it.
+Finally, wash your pet with a pet-safe shampoo to get rid of any oily residue.